Any guesses about why you can perform like a superstar one day, yet be totally mediocre the next?

 Therefore, when you become stressed out, you have a strong impulse to try and CONTROL everything: your confidence, your performance, and winning.

-This leads to PRESSING.
+This leads to Forcing.

 Instead of trusting your body’s natural genius, you interfere with (and sabotage) your performance.